tencentyun/intlcloud-documents/yehe_doc/视频服务/云直播/控制台指南/推流域名管理/IP 黑白名单配置_intl_en.md

 - IP **allowlist**: Only IP addresses on the list can access your streaming content.
 - IP **blocklist**: IP addresses on the list cannot access your streaming content.

+## Reminders
+- An IP allowlist/blocklist takes effect about five minutes after configuration.
+- For an IP allowlist/blocklist configuration to apply to ongoing streams, you need to restart the streams.

 ## Prerequisites
 - You have activated CSS and logged in to the [CSS console](https://console.cloud.tencent.com/live/livestat).
-- You have added a [push domain name](https://intl.cloud.tencent.com/document/product/267/35970).
+- You have added a [push domain](https://intl.cloud.tencent.com/document/product/267/35970).

 [](id:set)
-## Configuring IP Allowlist/Blocklist
+## Configuring an IP Allowlist/Blocklist
 1. Select [Domain Management](https://console.cloud.tencent.com/live/domainmanage) on the left sidebar.
 Click the name of the target playback domain or click **Manage** on the right to enter the domain management page.
 2. Select the **Access Control** tab and find **IP allowlist/blocklist**.
 ![](https://qcloudimg.tencent-cloud.cn/raw/0fb58ebd1e7bcbddfc50c687aa486281.png)